garys-esri/geodev-dc-labs/runtime-workshop/exercises/dotNETWPF/Exercise 4 Buffer and Query.md

     query.Geometry = buffer;
     ```

-1. For each of the `FeatureLayer` objects in the operational layers of the `SceneView`'s scene or the `MapView`'s map, call `selectFeaturesAsync(QueryParameters, FeatureLayer.SelectionMode)`.
+1. For each of the `FeatureLayer` objects in the operational layers of the `MapView`'s map, call `selectFeaturesAsync(QueryParameters, FeatureLayer.SelectionMode)`.
 Use `FeatureLayer.SelectionMode.NEW` to do a new selection, as opposed to adding to or removing from the current selection. _Note: ArcGIS Runtime Quartz Beta 1 highlights selected features on the map but not on the scene.
 It is anticipated that this behavior will be fixed in the ArcGIS Runtime Quartz release._ Add this code after instantiating the query object and setting its geometry:

     ```
     LayerCollection operationalLayers;
-    if (threeD)
-       operationalLayers = sceneView.Scene.OperationalLayers;
-     else

     operationalLayers = mapView.Map.OperationalLayers;
     foreach (Layer layer in operationalLayers)
     {
          ((FeatureLayer)layer).SelectFeaturesAsync(query, SelectionMode.New);
     }
     ```

 1. Last you want to clear the selection when the query button is unselected.
 Add this code in the 'QueryandBufferButton_Click' after you clear the graphics:

     ```
     LayerCollection operationalLayers;
-    if (threeD)
+    if (!threeD)
-       operationalLayers = sceneView.Scene.OperationalLayers;
-     else
+    {
       operationalLayers = mapView.Map.OperationalLayers;
       foreach (Layer layer in operationalLayers)
       {
         ((FeatureLayer)layer).ClearSelection();
+      }
     }
     ```

 1. Compile and run your app.
 Verify on the 2D map that features within the clicked buffer are highlighted on the map: